Stripping down strip mall fires

 Knowing what businesses are currently operating in each of the shops can give you a better idea of what type of fire load you may be dealing with.
 Knowing that there is, for example, an auto parts store in one unit and a paint store in the unit next to that should heighten your sense of awareness to a rapidly progressing fire condition, should the fire involve those areas.

 Every fire has six sides.
 Front, back, left, right, top and bottom.
 A fire in a strip mall presents a far more complex equation.
 The initial fire has six sides, however, as the fire spreads to an adjoining exposure, that fire now has six sides as well.
-As the fire continues to spread, the exposures and the number of sides of the fire also continues to grow.
+As the fire continues to spread, the exposures and the number of sides of the fire also continue to grow.
 This process will continue until either all of the units are involved or the fire has been controlled.

 The size of the building has a direct effect on the level of staffing that will be needed.
 In consideration of the question, “Do I have enough personnel?” the answer will almost always be “No!”